 Fr.
 Stan Kacprzak guided us during the transition into the 21st century with new diocesan mandates for parish operations and management.

+As we approached our 50th anniversary in 2017, we faced new challenges.
 Fr.
-Paul Gitau has encouraged parishioner involvement while forming new committees such as Evangelization dealing with declining enrollment and Art & Environment addressing the needs of an aging facility.
-A Golden year of celebration is planned with the highlight being a 50th Anniversary Mass in June 2017 with Bishop Matano presiding.
+Paul Gitau encouraged evangelization and parishioner involvement in response to declining enrollment.
+He also recognized the importance of addressing the needs of the aging facility and oversaw various capital improvements.
+A Golden year of celebration was enjoyed with the highlight being a 50th Anniversary Mass in June 2017 with Bishop Matano presiding.

 As our community grows, so does our mission, our needs